The cost of fixing the propulsion issues on the Type 45 Destroyer fleet has been confirmed.

-A contract to fully rectify issues within the Type 45 Destroyer fleet will be awarded in 2018 it has been confirmed.
+A contract to fully rectify issues within the Type 45 Destroyer fleet will also be awarded this year, according to Parliamentary questions:

 “On current plans, we anticipate that the Ministry of Defence will be able to award the contract for the Power Improvement Project for the Type 45 Destroyer class in early 2018.”

 A staggered refit was also announced, which will involve cutting into the ships’ hulls and fitting additional diesel generation capacity, this has become known as Project Napier.